jakewilkins/apptokit/README.md

 ```

-Performing a User-Server request like [List repositories accessible to the user for an installation](https://developer.github.com/v3/apps/installations/#list-repositories-accessible-to-the-user-for-an-installation)
+Performing a User-Server request like [List repositories accessible to the user for an installation][list-repos]

 NOTE: this will open your browser unless there is an existing user token in the key cache.